-We are a committed, customer-centric organization that will use every opportunity to listen to and communicate effectively with our customers in order to provide the best possible facilities, programs and security of the personnel and units in our region.
+We are a committed, customer-centric organization that will use every opportunity to listen to and communicate effectively with our customers in order to provide the best possible facilities, programs and

+The 88th RSC is a fully committed readi-services while maximizing the safety and security of the personnel and units in our region.
 We will be good stewards of the resources entrusted to us and will meet the eliminating redundancies, mitigating risk, and optimizing return on investments.